Weakly interacting massive particle: Theoretical framework and properties

 Because of their lack of electromagnetic interaction with normal matter, WIMPs would be invisible through normal electromagnetic observations.
 Because of their large mass, they would be relatively slow moving and therefore "cold".
 Their relatively low velocities would be insufficient to overcome the mutual gravitational attraction, and as a result, WIMPs would tend to clump together.
 WIMPs are considered one of the main candidates for cold dark matter, the others being massive compact halo objects (MACHOs) and axions.
 These names were deliberately chosen for contrast, with MACHOs named later than WIMPs.
-In contrast to MACHOs, there are no known stable particles within the Standard Model of particle physics that have all the properties of WIMPs.
-The particles that have little interaction with normal matter, such as neutrinos, are all very light, and hence would be fast moving, or "hot".
+In contrast to WIMPs, there are no known stable particles within the Standard Model of particle physics that have the properties of MACHOs.
+The particles that have little interaction with normal matter, such as neutrinos, are very light, and hence would be fast moving, or "hot".

 As dark matter

 A decade after the dark matter problem was established in the 1970s, WIMPs were suggested as a potential solution to the issue.
 Although the existence of WIMPs in nature is still hypothetical, it would resolve a number of astrophysical and cosmological problems related to dark matter.
 There is consensus today among astronomers that most of the mass in the Universe is indeed dark.
 Simulations of a universe full of cold dark matter produce galaxy distributions that are roughly similar to what is observed.
 By contrast, hot dark matter would smear out the large-scale structure of galaxies and thus is not considered a viable cosmological model.

 WIMPs fit the model of a relic dark matter particle from the early Universe, when all particles were in a state of thermal equilibrium.
 For sufficiently high temperatures, such as those existing in the early Universe, the dark matter particle and its antiparticle would have been both forming from and annihilating into lighter particles.
 As the Universe expanded and cooled, the average thermal energy of these lighter particles decreased and eventually became insufficient to form a dark matter particle-antiparticle pair.
 The annihilation of the dark matter particle-antiparticle pairs, however, would have continued, and the number density of dark matter particles would have begun to decrease exponentially.
 Eventually, however, the number density would become so low that the dark matter particle and antiparticle interaction would cease, and the number of dark matter particles would remain (roughly) constant as the Universe continued to expand.
 Particles with a larger interaction cross section would continue to annihilate for a longer period of time, and thus would have a smaller number density when the annihilation interaction ceases.
 Based on the current estimated abundance of dark matter in the Universe, if the dark matter particle is such a relic particle, the interaction cross section governing the particle-antiparticle annihilation can be no larger than the cross section for the weak interaction.
 If this model is correct, the dark matter particle would have the properties of the WIMP.